 Angina typically presents as chest pressure, tightness, or pain that may radiate to the arms, neck, jaw, or back.
 It is often triggered by physical exertion or emotional stress.
 By learning about it and how it manifests, individuals can take proactive steps to manage the condition and improve their quality of life.

 Angina can manifest as chest pain or discomfort due to inadequate blood flow to the heart muscle.
-So, let’s define angina and see how crucial it is to properly diagnose and manage this condition.
+So, let’s define angina and see how crucial it is to properly diagnose and manage this condition.- Definition of Angina:

 The need to know the differences between the different types of angina is the reason for the accurate diagnosis and the relevant treatment.
 Diagnostic tests such as electrocardiograms (ECGs), stress tests, angiograms, and cardiac imaging assist medical providers in identifying the kind of angina a patient is having.
 Correct diagnostics give a reason to create an individual treatment plan, that corresponds to the patient’s needs and condition.